leonardgeissler/fainder-demo/README.md

 ## Generating gRPC Code

 The Fainder backend uses gRPC to communicate with the Lucene service.
-To generate the necessary code, install the development dependencies in `backend/` and run `scripts/gen_proto.sh`.
+To generate the necessary code, install the development dependencies in `backend/`, activate your virtual environment, and run `scripts/gen_proto.sh`.